wghglory/ngx-lift/projects/clr-extension/README.md

    common tasks and operations related to datagrids, providing developers with a more streamlined and cohesive experience when working with Clarity components.

+## Requirements

+To ensure optimal performance and compatibility, clr-extension requires Angular version 13 or higher.

 ## Getting Started

 ### Installation